NICTA/revrand/docs/quickstart.rst

         + RandomRBF(nbases=300, Xdim=X.shape[1], init_lenscale)

     # Learn regression parameters and predict (by default, this will evaluate
-    #  100 random values for the length scale, variance and regulariser before
+    #  100 random values for the length scale, variance and regularizer before
     #  starting optimisation from the best candidates)
     slm = StandardLinearModel(basis)
     slm.fit(X, y)